This guide applies to radios that are not in the core supported radios.

 - May not answer our rig ID broadcast (discovery) request (Ic-706 and older)

-- You can manually assign the CI-V address in the Settings tab.
+- You can manually assign the CI-V address in the Settings tab, and then select “Use as model too”.
+Only works if the radio is using the default CI-V address.

 - May lack PTT command (IC-780, IC-736, IC-718, IC-706)